scottquach/Canvas-Assignments-Transfer-For-Todoist/README.md

 - Install required packages with `pip install -r requirements.txt`
 - Run `python easy_run.py` and follow up the settings

-## Known Limitations
+## Known Issues/Limitations

 Due Date Updates: The script will update due dates when they are modified.
-However it will not remove a due date if one is already set in Todoist, even if it is removed in Canvas (because Todoist API does not accept "NULL" as a due date update value - so due dates will not be updated in the event that they are REMOVED in Canvas, only updated if they are added or are changed to a different date.
+However it will not remove a due date if one is already set in Todoist, even if it is removed in Canvas, as Todoist API does not accept "NULL" as a due date update value.
+Due dates will not be updated in the event that they are REMOVED in Canvas, only updated if they are added or are changed to a different date.

 Name or Assignment Changes: The script will not modify or remove Todist tasks retroactively, so if a teacher deletes or modifies an assignment, it will not be removed from Todoist.
 In the case of a name change, a new task would be created in Todoist with the new assignment name.
 Note that